 At the end of the externship, the student must upload a final report on the externship experience.
-It must be accompanied by at least three pieces of any written work (e.g., reports, briefs, memos, etc.) the student produced during the externship.
+It must be accompanied by at least two pieces of any written work (e.g., reports, briefs, memos, etc.) the student produced during the externship.

 The nature and level of work done by the office.

 The student's performance during the course of the externship.

 Whether that particular externship is of value sufficient to warrant repeating in subsequent terms.

 The student's supervising attorney at the host organization must submit a formal written evaluation of the student's performance to the Office of Experiential Education at the end of the externship semester.
 This evaluation should detail the work the student has done and the supervisor's evaluation of their work during the time period covered.

 Click here to complete and submit the final evaluation.